-As the voice of the European petrochemical industry, our mission is to:
+As the voice of the European petrochemical industry, we:

-- Engage continuously with all our stakeholders in the pursuit of sustainable solutions.
+- Engage pro-actively with all stakeholders including members, industrial customers, EU policymakers in the pursuit of circular, sustainable and innovative solutions.

 Besides its common-core activities, Petrochemicals Europe comprises products and sector groups, each with its specific set of objectives.